immersive-web/webxr-ar-module/README.md

-# WebVR Community Group & Specification
+# WebXR Device API Specification

-WebVR is driving support for accessing virtual reality (VR) devices, including sensors and head-mounted displays on the Web.
+WebXR is driving support for accessing virtual reality (VR) and augmented reality (AR) devices, including sensors and head-mounted displays on the Web.

-This is the repository for the [WebVR Community Group](https://www.w3.org/community/webvr/) and the [WebVR Specification](https://w3c.github.io/webvr/).
+This is currently the repository for the [WebVR Community Group](https://www.w3.org/community/webvr/) and the [WebXR Specification](https://immersive-web.github.io/webxr/).
 We have a [charter](https://w3c.github.io/webvr/charter/) (in progress).

+The specification has recently undergone a name change, so expect to see multiple references to "WebVR" sprinkled throughout.

 ## Specifications